Has COVID caused you to fall behind on rent or utility payments? Take a look at these helpful resources

 - Face coverings are required inside town facilities for employees and the public, regardless of vaccination status.

 The town will continue to operate our programs as safely as possible, within the guidance provided by health officials.

 - View the Town of Apex’s current State of Emergency declaration.

-- All town facilities are open but require a face covering to be worn while inside: Town Hall, John M. Brown Community Center, Halle Cultural Arts Center, and Public Works facilities
+- All town facilities are open but require a face covering to be worn while inside: Town Hall, John M. Brown Community Center, Halle Cultural Arts Center, Public Works facilities, Public Safety stations

 Here are a few ways that you can continue to conduct your business with Town staff remotely.

 |Utility Payments||(919) 362-8676||Pay online|